samueldsingh/data-engineering/interview_questions/lists-tuples.md

 In this example, the `remove()` method is used to remove the first occurrence of the value `3` from the list.

-13. Pass by value vs Pass by reference
+## 13. Pass by value vs Pass by reference

-    iv.
-Tuple:
+# Tuple:
-          1. What is use of Tuple.
+## 1. What is use of Tuple.
 Explain different use cases of Tuple

-          2. Sequence operations on Tuple
+## 2. Sequence operations on Tuple

-          3. Characteristics(Properties) of Tuple
+## 3. Characteristics(Properties) of Tuple

-          4. CRUD operations on Tuple
+## 4. CRUD operations on Tuple

-          5. Memory allocation of Tuple
+## 5. Memory allocation of Tuple

-          6. Write all possible combinations of Tuple structure(homo,hetero with all data types, data structures)
+## 6. Write all possible combinations of Tuple structure(homo,hetero with all data types, data structures)

-          7. Explain about each function of Tuple
+## 7. Explain about each function of Tuple

-          8. shallow copy vs deep copy in tuple.
+## 8. shallow copy vs deep copy in tuple.

-          9. list vs tuple ( Min.
+## 9. list vs tuple ( Min.
 4 differences in detail)